plone/documentation/adapt-and-extend/theming/resources.rst

 The options are :

-- js : URL of the js file
+- js : URL of the JavaScript file

 - export : shim export option